Roland & Oliver, King Charlemagne

 Early the next morning, King Charlemagne's nephew Roland was ferried over to an island in the river Rhône where Oliver was already waiting.
 A signal was given.
 The two knights put spurs to their horses and dashed toward each other with the fury of tigers and the speed of the wind.
 The long lances of each warrior shivered as it struck the opposing shield, but neither opponent was moved from his place in his saddle.
 Quickly they dismounted and drew their swords.

-For more than two hours, the two knights thrusted and parried, warding and striking, but neither gained an advantage over the other.
+For more than two hours, the two knights parried.
+Thrusting and striking, neither gained an advantage over the other.
 At last however, Oliver's sword broke after striking Roland's helmet with a too-hearty blow.
 Oliver's shield, too, was split from top to bottom.
 Left with no weapon to defend himself, Oliver made up his mind to die fighting, and he stood ready to fight with his fists.
 Roland was pleased to see such pluck.

 "Friend," he said, "great is your pride, and I love you for it.
 I may be the nephew to the King of France and his champion today, but great shame would be upon me if I were to slay an unarmed man.
 Choose for yourself another sword and a more trusty shield, and meet me again as my equal."